Reese McGuire Preview, Player Props: Red Sox vs. Yankees

-Reese McGuire -- with a slugging percentage of .458 in his past 10 games, including two extra-base hits -- will be in action for the Boston Red Sox against the New York Yankees, with Jhony Brito on the mound, on August 18 at 7:05 PM ET.
+The Boston Red Sox, including Reese McGuire and his .481 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Clarke Schmidt and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Nationals.
+In his previous game, he went 1-for-4 with a double against the Yankees.

 Reese McGuire Game Info & Props vs. the Yankees